 5-.
 Good images is the clue to exhibit your artworks

-Similarly to what happens with the text in a good SEO strategy, publishing high resolution pictures is important too!
+Similarly to what happens with the text in a good SEO strategy such as the one observed at Nicola Mariani’s website, publishing high resolution pictures is important too!

 Your street art gallery should count with weekly or monthly publications about the artists whose artworks are featured in your business.